stewue/jCloudScale-Lambda/docs/Configuration.md

 ## Step 3: Create a role
 Login into your Amazon Web Service account, go to the [Identity and Access Management](https://console.aws.amazon.com/iam/home).
 - Choose "Roles" in the menu
-- Use "create new role"
+- Use "Create new role"
 - Select as role type "AWS Lambda"
 - As role you choose "AWSLambdaFullAccess" and "AmazonSQSFullAccess"
-- After the creation you should save the role ARN for Step 5]
+- After the creation you should save the role ARN for Step 5

 ## Step 4: Create a Simple Queue
+**Hint:** This step is optional.
+If you will never use a by-reference variable, the configuration of a message queue is unnecessary.

 Login into your Amazon Web Service account, go to the [Simple Queue Service](https://console.aws.amazon.com/sqs/home).

 Create a new queue with the exactly following configurations:
 ![SQS-Settings](sqs-settings.PNG "SQS Settings")

-After the creation you should save the queue ARN for Step 5
+After the creation you should save the queue ARN for Step 5.

 ## Step 5: Modify the JCloudScale Lambda settings
-Now open the *AwsConfiguration.java* file in *src/main/java/ch/uzh/ifi/seal/jcs_lambda/configuration* and paste your Role ARN and Queue url into the *AWS_ROLE_ARN* and *AWS_QUEUE_URL* variable.
+Now open the *AwsConfiguration.java* file in *src/main/java/ch/uzh/ifi/seal/jcs_lambda/configuration* and paste your Role ARN and Queue URL into the *AWS_ROLE_ARN* and *AWS_QUEUE_URL* variable.

-If you would like to change the default settings from JCS Lambda, then you can change here the following configurations:
+If you would like to change the default settings from jCloudScale Lambda, then you can change here the following configurations:

 | Variable                      | Description   |
 | -------------                 |:-------------:|